aviharos/oee/README.md

 - RefOEE (Relationship): refers to the Workstation's OEE object.
 - RefThroughput (Relationship): refers to the Workstation's Throughput object.
 - RefOperatorSchedule (Relationship): refers to the OperatorSchedule object that provides information about when the Workstation should be on or off.
 Since the OperatorSchedule objects are not universal, each Workstation can refer to a different OperatorSchedule.

+The Workstation cannot be turned on any day before the OperatorSchedule's OperatorWorkingScheduleStartsAt attribute.
+The reason for this is that if the Workstation is turned off after the Schedule's start time, the OEE microservice will find at least one entry in the Postgres logs and will not need to guess about the Workstation's availability.

 #### Job